Pamir Highway Travel Guide

 Madiyan Valley

-Just south of Murghab extending toward the west sits Madiyan Valley.
-If you follow the jeep tracks up far enough there is a hot spring out here.
+Just south of Murghab, extending toward the west, sits Madiyan Valley.
+If you follow the jeep tracks up far enough, there is a hot spring out here.
 The valley is also the endpoint of the hike up and over Gumbezkul Pass and from Pshart Valley.

 Murghab to Osh

 This is the final stretch (or the beginning if you’re starting in Osh).
-Murghab to Sary-Tash is a strange adventure through lunar landscapes, but beyond Sary-Tash you begin to descend towards the Ferghana Valley.
+Murghab to Sary-Tash is a strange adventure through lunar landscapes, but beyond Sary-Tash you begin to descend towards the Fergana Valley.

 Murghab

 Welcome to the wild-wild East!
 This is your best base to explore the Eastern Pamir from.
-It’s equal parts weird and wild really, from the shipping container bazaar, the dead goat polo At-Chabysh festival, to the Soviet-era remnants- Murghab will keep you occupied for about a day.
+It’s equal parts weird and wild, really, from the shipping container bazaar, the dead goat polo At-Chabysh festival, to the Soviet-era remnants- Murghab will keep you occupied for about a day.

 There are chaikhanas in town, but most people just eat at their homestays.
 Not to miss is the yak ice cream on offer on the backside of the Murghab Bazaar.